eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 ### Respecting Precedence

-The key idea behind Pratt parsing is to use nested levels of recursion to represent nested expressions of increasing precedence.
+The key idea behind Pratt parsing is to use nested levels of recursion to represent nested expressions of equal or increasing precedence.

 By definition, a level exits when an operator with lower precedence appears.